ha0ye/notes/weekly-goals_2022-05-02.md

 - [ ] cost justification to Lori for coffee and snacks
 - [ ] timeline of environmental scan work
 - [x] agenda for advisory group meeting (May 19-20)
+  - [ ] email about masks and other safety mechanisms
   - [ ] discussion items
   - [ ] facilitating breakouts + instructions for facilitating
   - [ ] preparation of intro and reading materials